-Status: The appeal filed by Petron on January 23, 2013 was still pending as of December 31, 2013.
+Status: The appeal filed by Petron on January 23, 2013 is pending.

-Social Justice Society ("SJS") v.
+Social Justice Society v.
 Alfredo S. Lim SC G.R.
 No. 187836 Supreme Court

 Background: This is a petition for prohibition by SJS against Mayor Alfredo S. Lim for nullification of Ordinance No. 8187 which repealed both City Ordinance Nos.
 8027 and 8119, effectively allowing the continued operation of the oil depots at Pandacan.